 Midori is the daughter of Emile Snyder, a French poet who taught in the field of Contemporary African Literature, and Jeanette Snyder, an American scholar of Ethnomusicology and Central Asian studies whose speciality was Lahmo, Tibetan folk opera.
 Her grandmother, Jeanette Mahoney Westergaard, was a Hollywood script writer, while her Breton grandfather, Pierre Menagér, was a well–known sculptor and print maker who worked in Santa Fe and Taos in the 1940s and 1950s.
 Midori grew up amid visiting scholars, Beat poets, Indian and Tibetan musicians, African and French authors, and a small town population–worth of graduate students and professors.
 She has lived in university towns across the U.S., as well as abroad in Africa and Italy.
 She studied African Languages and Literature at the University of Wisconsin, specializing in African oral narrative traditions, although she finally received her M.A. degree (after raising two children) in English Literature and Literary Theory.
 Midori’s multicultural background gives her fiction its distinctive flavor, inspired by the myths, folkways, and cultures of peoples around the world.

-In addition to writing, Midori is the co-director of The Endicott Studio and web designer of Endicott's Journal of Mythic Arts from 2003 to the present, winning a World Fantasy Award for this work in autumn 2008.
-Midori has taught English at a Jesuit high school in Wisconsin; Creative Writing at the American School in Milan, Italy; and was the jury chairwoman for the 2007 James Tiptree, Jr. Awards.
+In addition to writing, Midori is the co-director of The Endicott Studio, co-editor of The Journal of Mythic Arts (winning a World Fantasy Award for this work); and web designer for Endicott and JoMA.
+She has taught English at a Jesuit high school in Wisconsin; Creative Writing at the American School in Milan, Italy; and was the jury chairwoman for the 2007 James Tiptree, Jr. Awards.
 She currently lives in Tucson, Arizona, with her husband, Stephen Haessler.